m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 npm run signin userType=free
 ```

-### Access the AWS resources
+### 4. Access the Resources

 The free-type user has the following permissions in the application:

 - Read access to the S3 bucket that contains free contents.
-- Access to the `/membership` api gateway endpoint to become a premium user.
+- Access to the `/membership` API Gateway endpoint to become a premium user.

 The command below lists the free contents from the `dev-attr-based-acc-ctrl-free-content` S3 bucket.